The Gap

 The Gap is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on AreaSearch's analysis, The Gap's population is around 18,161 as of Nov 2025.
-This reflects an increase of 1,062 people since the 2021 Census, which reported a population of 17,099 people.
-The change is inferred from the estimated resident population of 18,147 from the ABS as of June 2024 and an additional 82 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,481 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The Gap's growth rate of 6.2% since census positions it within 1.8 percentage points of the SA3 area (8.0%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 83.9% of overall population gains during recent periods.
+The Gap's population was around 18,167 as of February 2026.
+This figure shows an increase of 1,068 people since the 2021 Census, which reported a population of 17,099.
+The change is inferred from ABS estimates: 18,147 in June 2024 and an additional 84 validated new addresses post-Census.
+This results in a density ratio of 1,481 persons per square kilometer, higher than the national average according to AreaSearch assessments.
+The Gap's growth rate since Census (6.2%) is close to its SA3 area's rate (8.1%), indicating competitive fundamentals.
+Overseas migration contributed approximately 83.9% of overall population gains recently.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Looking at population projections moving forward, Over this period, projections indicate a decline in overall population, with the area's population expected to decline by 63 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to grow by 605 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, based on 2021 data but without age category splits; proportional growth weightings align with ABS Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population projections indicate a decline of 63 persons by 2041.
+However, specific age cohorts are expected to grow: notably the 85 and over group, projected to increase by 605 people.

 Frequently Asked Questions - Population